 This course is the same as PSYC 275D.
 Can ants count?
 Can gorillas "converse" about the past or the future?
 Do crows use tools?
 Can dogs read human faces to detect our mood or follow our gaze for guidance or direction?
 These are the types of questions we will be considering in this seminar on animal cognition.
 We will examine how various cognitive abilities evolved in non-human animals and the purpose these abilities serve in their lives.
 Additionally, we will explore the implications of animal cognition for our own cognitive abilities.
 General topics we will discuss include memory, learning, conceptual abilities, spatial cognition, numerical competence, planning, social intelligence, communication and language, animal culture, and self awareness and theory of mind in non-human animals.
 This course can be used as an elective towards the neuroscience major or concentration.
-This counts toward the elective requirement for the major.
-This course paired with any neuroscience course counts toward the natural science diversification requirement.
+This course courts toward the natural science diversification requirement.
 Prerequisite: PSYC 100, 110 or NEUR 212.